Contact Lens Care

 Prescriptions & Eye Tests

-Ocular shingles are also known as ophthalmic herpes zoster or herpes zoster ophthalmicus.
-It is a disease which causes a painful rash to appear in or around the eye.
+Shingles of the eye are also known as ophthalmic herpes zoster or herpes zoster ophthalmicus.
+It is a viral infection which causes a painful, blistering rash to appear in or around the eye.
 Shingles commonly affect the body more than the eyes and are caused by the varicella-zoster virus, which is the same virus responsible for chickenpox.

 Can you get chickenpox in your eye?

 While you can't get chickenpox in your eye, the same virus which causes chickenpox can cause shingles which you can get in your eye.

 Once chickenpox has gone away, the virus lays dormant in the body and can reactivate at any time, causing shingles.

 Shingles can affect the facial nerves causing one to experience eye-related symptoms such as shingles in the eye.

 What are symptoms of shingles in the eye?